busterbenson/notes/_posts/2015/2015-06-13-make-wiggle-room.md

 Along with this yearly review, I also did a big edit/re-organization to my beliefs in the [Codex](/beliefs), which I wrote up [here](https://writtenonbart.com/4-kinds-of-beliefs-44dce1c04093).
 I’ll continue to do my monthly reviews there as well.

-{% include img.html src='/assets/images/pieces/make-wiggle-room-lifecycle.png' alt='Kellianne finishing the AIDS Lifecycle ride' %}
+{% responsive_image path:'assets/images/pieces/make-wiggle-room-lifecycle.png' alt='Kellianne finishing the AIDS Lifecycle ride' %}

 Niko and I meet Kellianne at the finish line of her AIDS/LifeCycle ride.
 I think this is going to be a good year.
 Next time I do one of these yearly reviews, I’ll be 40! 😬